In the following list, I will share the dry fruit names in Hindi and English.

 For many Punjabi curries, it’s a must-have ingredient!

-You can’t get the same creamy texture to these curries without using the cashew nuts paste.
+You can’t get the same creamy texture to these curries without the cashew nuts paste.

 These nuts also go well with savory snacks like Chivda and Dry Fruit Farsan.

-For sweet dishes, you can either use them as whole or chopped.
+For sweet dishes, you can either use them as a whole or chopped.

-You can also roast them a little to get more flavors out of them.
+You can also roast them a little to get more flavor.

-When it comes to making Indian curries, the Almonds are pretty much an alternative to the Cashew nuts.
+When making Indian curries, Almonds are pretty much an alternative to Cashew nuts.